NJS Law Ltd: Info

 At the time of writing the firm had over 400 reviews on Google alone, with the majority being positive like these snippet examples above.
 There is a theme of 'listening' and 'caring' repeated throughout many.
 Which is reflected on their website where they state a list of local charities they are involved with as well:

 If this article sounds very positive about the firm, that's because we've come to that conclusion about them.
 But our opinions are not bought and no firm gets to tell us what to write.
-Probably around 90% of the articles on this site are about firm's who are not current advertisers or paying us anything.
-So when we write something positive, we're just genuinely positive.
+Around 90% of the articles on this site are about firm's who are not current advertisers or paying us anything.
+So when we write something positive, we're just being positive.

-A quick note on navigation as while the main branding is Nicholson Jones Sutton Solicitors, the official website is www.njslaw.co.uk and is https secure for submitting your contact details via the online form.
-Currently www.njslaw.com takes you to a US firm and variants such as www.nicholsonjonessutton.co.uk are owned by other firms as well.
-Alternate searches such as 'njs law' or even typical mis-spellings such as 'nicholas jones sutton' brought up the correct firm.
-But Google has been making changes to local/review searches though and you may need to put the full name of a firm and it's city in order to get the correct reviews to come up - i.e. 'nicholson jones sutton solicitors macclesfield'.
+A quick note on navigation.
+The main branding is NJS Law with the official website matching at www.njslaw.co.uk The site is https secure for submitting your contact details via the online form.
+Currently www.njslaw.com takes you to a US firm and other variants such as www.njslegal.co.uk/.com are different firms too.
+However, alternate searches such as 'njs legal' all brought up the correct firm for us.
+Please note that Google has been making changes to local/review searches lately, so you may need to put the full name of a firm AND it's city in order to get the correct reviews to come up - i.e. 'njs law in blackburn'.

-It's always important to focus when doing things online that might involve large sums of money being transferred back and forth.
-At the moment there are not too many scams involved the case types NJS focus on - i.e. claims.
-The majority of scammers seem to target property firms where thousands of people have handed their entire house deposit over to fraudsters sometimes just because of an official-looking email that told them the bank details have changed.
-Don't fall for stuff like that.
-An email like that surely deserves 30 seconds to call and confirm before transferring £50k?
+Keeping such things in mind is always important no matter which firm you use.
+Always focus when doing things online, especially when it involves large sums of money being transferred back and forth.
+At the moment there don't seem to be many scams involving the case types NJS focus on (e.g. compensation claims).
+The majority of scammers seem to target property firms at the moment where thousands of people have handed their entire house deposit over to fraudsters sometimes just because of an official-looking email that told them the bank details have changed.
+It's not clear why so many are falling for this.
+If any of us received an email saying tens of thousands of pounds of ours suddenly needed to be sent to a totally different bank account, we'd pick up the phone and call the firm to check.
+So even if your solicitor is totally modern and videochats you about the Whatsapp messages you've been sending ... that doesn't mean to let your guard down about security.

-Other Law Firms with Reviews like Nicholson Jones Sutton Solicitors:
+Other Law Firms with Reviews like NJS Law Ltd:

 » www.freisolicitors.com -